 Among many activities, we organize a company visit, a workshop, and an annual symposium or congress.
 Apart from study-related activities, we also organize a couple of activities to extend networks, develop personal skills, and, overall, have a good time.
 More relaxing events, like our introduction camp for the freshmen or the study trip, are always popular among the students, the study trip will be postponed to next year due to the developments around COVID-19.

 Signing up for the activities is mandatory most of the times, and can be done either by emailing the board, or by directly going to the INPUT room.
 Most activities don’t cost more than a couple of euros which must be paid in cash or by card at the INPUT room before the activity begins.
 From now on this can also be done via our web shop!

-The INPUT room will be closed this semester but will hopefully open again after the winter break.
+The INPUT room will be closed for members this semester but will hopefully open again after the winter break.
 Supervision is divided among the board.
 Every board members has one day in the week where they are responsible for the room.
 We call it room duty.
-The room is usually open from 10:30-15:30 on Monday till Thursday.
+The room is usually open from 10:45-16:00 on Monday till Thursday.
 Sometimes the opening hours are different.
-To be up to date, follow our Facebook page!
+To be up to date, follow our Instagram page!

 INPUT is a study association, which means we are purely focused on the students who are enrolled in our study.
 We want to help our students with their personal and professional development; therefore, we also offer several formal activities which can further help our students on their way towards becoming HR professionals.

 On the other hand, a student association, such as I*ESN, Vidar, Plato or Olof, is more focused on students in general; it does not per se include study related activities.

 These associations are mainly focused on the students’ social life.